darasus/ai-blog/content/how-can-mediation-help-me.md

   to create a collaborative environment.
 Mediated is a great tool for growth because it is a safe environment where you can experiment with new ways of relating and problem-solving.
+intro: >-
+  Mediation has been practiced across cultures for thousands of years.
+It is a process that brings people together to resolve conflict and find mutually satisfying solutions.
+In mediation, an impartial third party assists the disputing parties in identifying the issues, exploring their own role in it and accessing their core needs to come up with a solution that works for all parties involved.

+  Mediation is a confidential process and there are many types of mediation depending on the nature of conflict.
+For example, dispute resolution could be focusing on specific issues such as environmental concerns or human resources issues; it could be between two parties such as divorce mediation or landlord-tenant mediation; it could be on a particular topic like civil rights mediation or criminal mediation; or it could be based on certain factors like age, gender, sexual orientation or physical ability.
+The following article explores the ways in which mediation can help you.
 ---

 ## Understanding the Basics of Mediation